 Can Headaches Be Caused by Heart Problems?
 Find Out Now

-The type of headache that is associated with heart problems is usually known as cardiac Cephalgia.
-However, there is a specific criterion that I used to diagnose the condition.
-Let’s find out how can headaches be caused by heart problems.
+The type of headache that is associated with heart problems is usually known as Cardiac Cephalgia.
+However, your doctor will only diagnose this condition, only after a complete assessment and the nature of your symptoms.
+Let’s find out how exactly your heart can be the reason behind your headache with this guide.

 Cardiac Cephalgia is different from other headaches because it only occurs when the muscles of the heart do not get enough blood supply.
-The headache can be moderate to severe in intensity, but this usually depends on the severity of the underlying heart condition.
-Unlike migraines, this headache is not triggered by bright light and noise.
-Such type of headache relieves if the blood flow to the heart is restored or treated with medications.
+The headache can be moderate to severe in intensity, but this usually depends on how serious the underlying condition is.
+Unlike migraines, this headache is not typically triggered by bright light and noise.
+The pain often disappears once the blood flow to your heart improves or after you take medication to treat the underlying problem.

 What are the causes of headaches in Heart Problems?